-11.3.2.
+12.10.
 Requirement of BIS Certification for import of 'Toys' and violations of provisions of SEZ Act, 2005 and rules made thereunder;

-The import of the goods falling under Chapter 950300 of description "Tricycles, scooters, pedal cars and similar wheeled toys; dolls' carriages; dolls; other toys; reduced- size ("scale") models and similar recreational models, working or not; puzzles of all kinds" is allowed subject of fulfilment of Policy Condition 2 of the Chapter.
-The Policy Condition 2 of the Chapter is reproduced hereunder;
+The import of the goods falling under Chapter 950300 of description "Tricycles, scooters, pedal cars and similar wheeled toys; dolls' carriages; dolls; other toys; reduced- size ("scale") models and similar recreational models, working or not; puzzles of all kinds" is allowed subject of

-:[(2) Import of Toys (all items under EXIM Codes 95030010, 95030020, 95030030 and 95030090) shall be permitted freely when accompanied by the following certificates:
+[(2) Import of Toys (all items under EXIM Codes 95030010, 95030020, 95030030 and 95030090) shall be permitted freely when accompanied by the following certificates:

-- (i) A certificate that the toys being imported conform to the standards prescribed by Bureau of Indian Standards (BIS) (a) IS: 9873 (Part 1)-Safety of toys; Part-1 Safety aspects related to mechanical and physical properties (Third Revision) - (b) IS:9873 (Part 2) - Safety of Toys; Part-2 Flammability (Third Revision) - (c) IS:9873 (Part 3)-Safety of Toys; Part-3 Migration of certain elements (Second Revision) - (d) IS: 9873 (Part 4) Safety of Toys; Part-4 Swings, Slides and similar activities Toys for indoor and outdoor family domestic e (e) IS: 9873 (Part 7)-Safety of Toys; Part-7 Requirements and test methods for finger paints. - (f) IS: 9873 (Part 9)-Safety of Toys; Part-9 Certain phthalates esters in toys and Children's products. (g) IS: 15644-Safety of Electric Toys. - (ii) A Certificate that the toys being imported conform to the standards prescribed in IS: 9873 Part-1, Part-2, Part-3, Part-4 Part-2 and 15644:2006. - [(iii) Sample will be randomly picked from each consignment and will be sent to NABL accredited Labs for testing and clearance given by Customs on the condition that the product cannot be sold in the market till successful testing of the sample.
-Further, if sample drawn fails to meet the required standards; the consignment will be sent back or will be destroyed at the cost of importer.
+(i) A certificate that the toys being imported conform to the standards prescribed by Bureau of Indian Standards (BIS) (a) IS: 9873 (Part 1)- Safety of toys; Part-1 Safety aspects related to mechanical and physical properties (Third Revision)

+(b) IS:9873 (Part 2) - Safety of Toys; Part-2 Flammability (Third Revision)

+(c) IS:9873 (Part 3)-Safety of Toys; Part-3 Migration of certain elements (Second Revision)

+(d) IS: 9873 (Part 4) Safety of Toys; Part-4 Swings, Slides and similar activities Toys for indoor and outdoor family domestic e (e) IS: 9873 (Part 7)-Safety of Toys; Part-7 Requirements and test methods for finger paints.

+(f) IS: 9873 (Part 9)-Safety of Toys; Part-9 Certain phthalates esters in toys and Children's products. (g) IS: 15644-Safety of Electric Toys.

+(ii) A Certificate that the toys being imported conform to the standards prescribed in IS: 9873 Part-1, Part-2, Part-3, Part-4 Part-2 and 15644:2006.

+[(iii) Sample will be randomly picked from each consignment and will be sent to NABL accredited Labs for testing and clearance given by Customs on the condition that the product cannot be sold in the market till successful testing of the sample.
+Further, sample drawn fails to meet the required standards; the consignment will be sent back or will be destroyed at the cost of importer.
-11.3.3.
-As mentioned above, M/s.
-Exemplar Trading have imported total Toys 24000 Pcs. such as Cactus, having market price of Rs.
-1,56,00,000/- without mandatory BIS compliance and by way of mis-declaration.
-Therefore, the said toys and also appear to have been imported in violation of the provisions of Condition 2 of

-Chapter 95, being the offending goods, should not be held liable for confiscation under Section 111(d), 111(f), and 111(m) of the Customs Act, 1962.
+13. As mentioned above, M/s.
+Rajyog Enterprises have imported total 465300 toys, having market price of Rs.
+10,43,55,904/- without mandatory BIS compliance and by way of mis-declaration.
+Therefore, the said toys also appear to have been imported in violation of the provisions of Condition 2 of Chapter 95, being the offending goods, should not be held liable for confiscation under Section 111(d), 111(f), and 111(m) of the Customs Act, 1962.

-12. ROLE AND CULPABILITY ON THE IMPORTER/PERSON/FIRM INVOLVED:
+14. ROLE AND CULPABILITY ON THE IMPORTER/PERSON/FIRM INVOLVED:-